Axial inverse magnetic catalysis: NJL model with quark AMM: preliminaries

 Under the chiral $U(3)_L \times U(3)_R$ transformation: $\psi \to U \cdot \psi$ with $U= \exp[ - i \gamma_5 \sum_{a=0}^8 (\lambda^a/2) \theta^a ]$ and the chiral phases $\theta^a$, the four-fermion interaction term is $U(3)_L\times U(3)_R$ invariant.
 The mass term explicitly breaks the chiral $U(3)_L\times U(3)_R$ symmetry.
 The determinant term, called Kobayashi-Maskawa-`t Hooft (KMT) determinant~\cite{Kobayashi:1970ji,Kobayashi:1971qz,tHooft:1976rip,tHooft:1976snw}, is induced from the instanton coupled to quarks in the underlying QCD, and preserves the chiral $SU(3)_L\times SU(3)_R$ invariance (associated with the chiral phases labeled as $a=1, \cdots , 8$), but breaks the $U(1)_A$ (corresponding to $a=0$) symmetry.
 The AMM term with the coupling $\kappa_f$ explicitly breaks not only the chiral $SU(3)_L\times SU(3)_R$ symmetry, but also the $U(1)_A$ axial symmetry.

 In addition to the quark mass terms, the KMT determinant term, and the AMM term, the chiral $U(3)_L\times U(3)_R$ symmetry is spontaneously broken by the nonperturbative dynamics of the present NJL.
-To monitor the spontaneous breaking, we simply employ the mean-field approximation, and construct the thermodynamics potential in the presence of a constant magnetic field.
-The thermodynamic potential is then given as a function of thermally averaged quark condensates $\langle \bar{u}u \rangle, \langle \bar{d}d \rangle$, and $\langle \bar{s}s \rangle$ with $\langle \bar{f}f \rangle = - i N_c \operatorname{tr} \int\frac{d^4p}{(2\pi)^4}S^{f}(p)$, where $S^f(p)$ stands for the full propagator of $f$-quark and $N_c$ is the number of colors, to be fixed to three.
-With respect to those quark condensates, the thermodynamic potential is minimized at the nontrivial vacuum with the stationary condition, which leads to the coupled gap equations in terms of the constituent quark masses $M_f=(M_u, M_d, M_s)$:
+To monitor the spontaneous breaking, we simply employ the mean-field approximation, and construct the thermodynamic potential in the presence of a constant magnetic field.
+The thermodynamic potential is then given as a function of thermally averaged quark condensates $\langle \bar{u}u \rangle, \langle \bar{d}d \rangle$, and $\langle \bar{s}s \rangle$, are determined via the stationary condition of the potential, i.e., the gap equations: $\langle \bar{f}f \rangle = - i N_c \operatorname{tr} \int\frac{d^4p}{(2\pi)^4}S^{f}(p)$, where $S^f(p)$ stands for the full propagator of $f$-quark and $N_c$ is the number of colors, to be fixed to three.
+With respect to those quark condensates, the thermodynamic potential is minimized at the nontrivial vacuum with the stationary condition.
+We then find the coupled gap equations in terms of the constituent quark masses $M_f=(M_u, M_d, M_s)$, which take the same form as in the case without the magnetic field~\cite{Rehberg:1995kh}:

 where